Please assist with the first ever Worldwide Cough Survey HERE

 Some people have said maybe it was the stress the child was under.
 As for our daughter, she never seemed to be under any type of stress.
-Update: Numerous parents have communicated to me (and I reported to Dr. Weinberger that their child was under stress when their horror cough first appeared.
+Update: Numerous parents (and adults) have communicated to me (and I reported to Dr. Weinberger that their child (or they) was under stress when their daytime, dry, horror cough first appeared.
 There is NO definite evidence of this; just some parental or adult stories.
 We will include references to stress, but I do not believe it will become any part of Dr. Weinberger's research.
-Remember, he only researched "diagnosis and treatment of Habit Cough".
+Remember, he only researched "diagnosis, treatment & recovery of Habit Cough".

 Notable stressful events were, brush fires in Australia (15 year old girl and 10 year old girl), first week of nursing school in 48 year old female from Texas, new pre-school teachers and school in San Francisco, first week of medical school for 25 year old male in Nepal, as well as other children managing multiple stressful events.
 This is NOT to say that stress causes Habit Cough.
 We just note what is reported independently and without direct solicitation.